 How To Take Melatonin And What Is The Appropriate Dosage?

 One of the hesitations and frustrations with proper melatonin dosing is that the FDA doesn’t regulate supplements like medications.
 Melatonin manufacturers are free to include any melatonin level and other ingredients in products, with suggested dosage only.

-Adults should also stick with this dosage and timeline, with seniors starting as low as 0.3mg, paying attention to side effects.
+After also first discussing with a doctor, adults should stick with this dosage and timeline, with seniors starting as low as 0.3mg, paying attention to side effects.